Dickens & Women ReObserved

 Devilishly Attractive: Dickens on French Women

-Dickens’s Women in Great Expectations Against the African Social Landscape
+Dickens’ Women in Great Expectations Against the African Social Landscape

-Masumi Odari and Clarunji Chesaina
+Masumi Odari and Ciarunji Chesaina

-Nelly Onstage: Writing Our Mutual Friend
+Francesca Orestano Nelly Onstage: Writing Our Mutual Friend

-“A horrid female waterman”: The Contentious Legacy of Grace Darling in Dickens’ Our Mutual Friend
+“A Horrid Female Waterman”: The Contentious Legacy of Grace Darling in Dickens’ Our Mutual Friend

 The Woman Detective in The Mystery of Edwin Drood